VSadov/NonBlocking/README.md

 The limits of the hardware are more pronounced on the next chart where reads are done off a fresh table, not yet in a local CPU cache.
 The scenario is dominated by uncached reads and is bounded by about 32 MOps/second.
-Since Add on average requires two uncached accesses, it seems to operate close to hardware limits.
+Since Add, on average, requires two uncached accesses, it seems to operate close to hardware limits.

 ![Get uncached](/../pictures//Graphs/ReadNocached.png?raw=true "Random Get fm Fresh table")